nicolargo/glances/README.rst

     pip install --user 'glances[web]'

-For a full installation (with all features:
+For a full installation (with all features):

 .. code-block:: console